AnthonyByansi/Git-for-Data-Science/Git-for-Data-Science/docs/git-advanced-techniques.md

 Git is a powerful version control system that allows developers to collaborate on code and track changes over time.
 While Git is easy to use for basic tasks, mastering its advanced techniques can greatly enhance your productivity and efficiency.
 In this article, we'll explore some of the most useful Git advanced techniques that you can use to take your Git skills to the next level.

 ## Rebase
 Git rebase is a technique that allows you to apply a series of changes from one branch to another.
+Unlike merge, which creates a new commit that combines changes from two branches, rebase applies the changes from one branch to another in a linear fashion, resulting in a cleaner and more organized Git history